Skip to main content.

-The Bard Center for Environmental Policy was created in 1999 to promote education, research, and public service on critical issues relating to the natural and built environments.
+The Bard Center for Environmental Policy was created in 1999 to promote education, research, and public service on critical issues relating to both natural and human-made environments.
 Its primary goal is to improve environmental policies by facilitating the use of the best available scientific knowledge in the policy-making process at the local, regional, national, and international levels.
 The Center’s premise is that in order to be effective in addressing environmental problems and pursuing sustainable patterns of natural resource use, scientists, economists, lawyers, ethicists, and policymakers must be able to understand one another’s perspectives and values.
-The general public should be a companion in these discussions.
+The general public should be a companion in these discussions as well.

 Before Bard CEP